 You do not need to be overly suspicious of sexual abuse.
 The risk of childhood sexual abuse is low.
 A stable family home lowers a child’s risk of sexual abuse.
 However, parents should always keep a watchful eye on any form of childhood abuse.
 These physical and behavioral signs should raise concern:

-- When your child tells you he or she has been touched inappropriately or sexually.
+- Your child tells you they have been touched inappropriately or sexually.

-- If your child is behaving sexually inappropriately around others (this includes touching others inappropriately).
+- Your child is behaving sexually inappropriately around others (this includes touching others inappropriately).

-- If your child’s knowledge of sex seems to be more than it should be at his or her age.
+- Your child’s knowledge of sex seems to be more than it should be at their age.

-- If your child seems withdrawn and doesn’t want to be hugged by some or all of his or her family members, family friend, teacher, or a particular person.
+- Your child seems withdrawn and doesn’t want to be hugged by some or all of their family members, family friends, teacher, or a particular person.

-- If your child is suffering from depression or anxiety.
+- Your child is suffering from depression or anxiety.

-- If your child is making comments about his or her low self worth.
+- Your child is making comments about their low self-worth.

-- When a young child is complaining of pain in their genital area.
+- Your (young) child is complaining of pain in their genital area.

-- Injuries in your child’s genital area, such as bruising, bleeding, or swelling.
+- Your child has injuries in their genital area, such as bruising, bleeding, or swelling.
 The injuries might cause your child pain when walking or sitting.

-- Signs of infection in your child’s urinary or genital area.
-This would include frequent burning, itching, or a sexually transmitted infection.
+- Your child shows signs of infection in their urinary or genital area.
+This would include frequent burning, itching, or discharge.

-- Academic changes (falling grades, missing assignments, repeated absences).
+- Your child has new academic changes (falling grades, missing assignments, repeated absences).

-- Regression in young children, such as wetting the bed or thumb sucking.
+- Your young child is regressing, such as wetting the bed or thumb sucking.

-- If your child is acting overly concerned for a sibling.
+- Your child is acting overly concerned for a sibling.

-- Changes in hygiene, such as refusing to take a bath (in younger children).
+- Your child has changes in hygiene, such as refusing to take a bath (in younger children).
 Older children may shower more (to cleanse themselves of what they perceive as shame and embarrassment).

-- Suddenly receiving gifts or money from a person in authority (a teacher, coach, etc.).
+- Your child is suddenly receiving gifts or money from a person in authority (a teacher, coach, etc.).

 If you know your child has been sexually abused, report it to the police.
 Take your child to the doctor for an exam.
 Ask your child’s doctor for the name of a counselor or psychologist.
 Talk to your local police about tracking sex offenders in your neighborhood or city.